-If you’re not sure whether you need to change things up, why not employ a ?
+If you’re not sure whether you need to change things up, why not employ a manual tester?
 They can go through your site and tell you how findable your products are, and how intuitive your categorization system is.

 3 Product Categorization Mistakes to Avoid

 Getting specific with your categories is always good - but don’t add too many layers.
 Too many clicks are off-putting.
 If your customers have to go through a load of submenus to reach the product they want, they’ll click out.
 So, be clever with your categorization, and don’t go overboard.

 Duplicate categories are a common problem, especially if you keep your data in multiple locations.

 Try and make sure that your categories are both different and distinct.
 Streamlining your data in one location and regularly checking for errors can help.
 If you have to keep your product information in various locations, inventory management multiple locations software can help make sure it’s all clean and consistent.

 If your products aren’t labeled and categorized properly, your customers won’t be able to find them.

 Furthermore, making amateur mistakes like misidentifying products gives a bad impression of your brand and will reduce consumer confidence in you.
 So make sure that you’re careful and precise when identifying products!

 Product categorization is vital for:

 Improving your customer experience